soonkuk/mitum-py-util/README.md

 'mitum-py-util' provides three operations to be generated,

-* Create-Accounts
-    Create an account corresponding to any public key with a pre-registered account.
+* 'Create-Accounts' creates an account corresponding to any public key with a pre-registered account.
-* Key-Updater
-    Update the public key of the account to something else.
+* 'Key-Updater' updates the public key of the account to something else.
-* Transfers
-    Transfer tokens from the account to another account.
+* 'Transfers' transfers tokens from the account to another account.

 'mitum-currency' supports various kinds of operations, but 'mitum-py-util' will provide these frequently used operations.